 - LU Decomposition call

-The higher triangular matrix U and the lower triangular matrix L are printed to the console by the program.
+The program displays the upper triangular matrix U and the lower triangular matrix L on the console.

-The output displays the upper and lower triangular matrices that were produced by decomposing the sample matrix A using the LU method.
+The result showcases the upper and lower triangular matrices generated from decomposing the example matrix A utilizing the LU technique.